marktoadvine/dialogue-squid/README.md

 ### The font

 Clem is set in [Slackey](https://fonts.google.com/specimen/Slackey).
-It is **optional** — without it he falls back to a rounded system stack and nothing breaks.
+It is **optional** and you can use whatever font you'd like - without Slackey, Clem falls back to a rounded system stack and nothing breaks.
 To get the real thing, install it and import it once in your app entry:

 ```bash